xvik/spock-junit5/README.md

 There would be a new message in log, indicating that you're using pure spock spring support (and an alternative is possible):

 ```
-[spock-junit5] Disabling spring junit extension (org.springframework.test.context.junit.jupiter.SpringExtension) because spock-spring detected and so it will handle spring context initialization (all other junit extensions will work).
+[spock-junit5] Spring junit extension disabled (org.springframework.test.context.junit.jupiter.SpringExtension) because spock-spring detected and so it will handle spring context initialization (all other junit extensions will work).
 If you want to run spring as junit extension, use spock-core only (without spock-spring).
 ```

 The main benefit is that you **could use** spock mocking (`@SpringBean`) and other spock features.